 - the steps involved to right the waka, get back in it and bail.

-Waka Ama NZ recommends that clubs ensure all club members should be proficient in this skill and feel comfortable doing it.
+Waka Ama NZ recommends that clubs ensure all members should be proficient in this skill and feel comfortable doing it.

 This drill should be completed in a safe and controlled environment (that can be outside) and that life jackets should be worn for the duration of the drill.

 Always ensure all instructions are clear to the paddlers - the best place to tautoko your paddlers flipping their waka - is in the water with them.

 Click here for the video.... please share with your club, whānau, friends and wider waka ama whānau.
 Enjoy!!

 The Waka Ama Safety Officer should be someone who is experienced with water safety.
 The following is a simple guide to assist clubs in appointing a Waka Ama Water Safety Officer.
 This also includes the roles and responsibilities of this officer

 There are a number of duties that a water safety officer can carry out, this includes:

 - Waka equipment maintenance

 - A logbook or contact sheet of Waka out on the water at any time – this could even be a text or Facebook post from paddlers going out and how long they will be